Ocupe/Projectors/README.md

 ![Random Color](gifs/Blender&#32;Projectors&#32;Add-on&#32;|&#32;Random&#32;Color.gif)

 ## Note
-* works only with Blender 2.8
+* works only with Blender 2.8 and up

 ## Installation
 * Download the repo by clicking "Clone or download" and then download as ZIP (don't unpack the file on your computer).